 The Esri Utility Network

-Environmental Research Systems Institute (Esri) is forcing utilities to migrate to its Utility Network (UN), positioning it as the necessary evolution of their GIS infrastructure.
-However, this forced migration comes with significant costs and disruptions, without delivering a clear increase in functionality or a tangible return on investment (ROI).
+In order to continue using Environmental Research Systems Institute's (Esri) GIS infrastructure, utilities need to migrate to its Utility Network (UN).
+However, this migration comes with significant costs and disruptions, without delivering a clear increase in functionality or a tangible return on investment (ROI).
 Many utilities are finding that the promised benefits of the Esri Utility Network, such as enhanced network modeling, are not actually improvements over their existing systems.

-As a result, the costly and complex transition to the Esri UN may not justify the investment, leaving utilities to ask: is there an alternative?
+As a result, the costly and complex transition to the Esri UN may not justify the investment, leaving utilities to ask: is there an alternative approach?

 Challenging traditional GIS